-Only if a filter has received NSF/ANSI certification for a certain standard does it pass an official test for removing the substances included in that standard?
-Companies often choose to voluntarily submit their products for evaluation, and they receive a certification if they meet the federal requirements.
+If a filter has received NSF/ANSI certification for a certain standard, does it pass an official test for removing the substances included in that standard?
+Companies often choose to submit their products for evaluation voluntarily, and they receive a certification if they meet the federal requirements.

 For example, the two standards most commonly evaluated in filters are Standard 42 and 53.
 The first is certified if the filter adequately (over 90%) reduces chlorine, including its odor and taste.
 Standard 53 further accounts for the reduction of heavy metals, inorganics, and volatile organic chemicals.

-An EPA registration, on the other hand, requires a company to submit evidential data concerning the materials it uses and the claims it is making.
-The EPA determines if the two match up and if there are acute or chronic health concerns with the product.
+On the other hand, an EPA registration requires a company to submit evidential data concerning the materials it uses and the claims it is making.
+The EPA determines if the two match up and acute or chronic health concerns with the product.
 If it satisfies all of its claims and there are no health concerns, the product can be registered with the EPA.

 Frequently Asked Questions and Answered